-In general, switching occupations requires a larger unemployment spell compared to staying within the same occupational category at re-employment.
-As a result, the duration of unemployment tends to be longer for switchers, as documented in Carrillo-Tudela and Visschers (2023).
+In general, switching occupational category at re-employment is associated with a larger unemployment spell compared to finding a new occupation within the same category.
+Thus, the duration of unemployment tends to be longer for switchers, as documented in Carrillo-Tudela and Visschers (2023).
 Here we aim to explore if the length of unemployment is positively related to the training time needed to perform the destination occupation.
 The idea is that, the higher the training time at the destination occupation, the higher the probability that the worker needs to acquire additional training before being able to perform the occupation.
-To investigate this issue, we use data from CPS IPUMS to measure the unemployment spell
+To investigate this issue, we use data from CPS IPUMS to measure the unemployment spell of agents switching occupations from 1976 to 2022.
+We regress the average length of unemployment on the training index of the destination occupation and a binary variable that takes the value one if the destination occupation is the same as the original occupation.
+We run three specifications.
+First, we exploit data from 1976 to 2019 and use a static version of the training index, where its value is fixed at the 2021 level.
+Second, we consider only the years 2006-2019, for which we can compute a measure of the training index at the three digit occupation level that changes over time.
+14 Third, we add fixed effects to the previous specification.